 At Lavender Psychology, we understand ADHD as a natural variation in human cognition and behaviour, and we are committed to providing a compassionate and strengths-based assessment process.
 Our approach aims to create a supportive and collaborative environment, where individuals can gain deeper insight into their unique cognitive and emotional profile.
 Whether you're seeking clarity for yourself or your child, we prioritise understanding and empowerment throughout the assessment process.

-Below is an outline of the steps involved in our ADHD assessment process.
+Below is an outline of the steps involved in our ADHD assessments.

-Standardised questionnaires are provided to the client and, where appropriate, to individuals such as parents or partners.
-These tools gather valuable insights into areas like attention, impulsivity, and executive functioning, offering perspectives on how these traits manifest across various environments and activities.
+Standardised questionnaires are provided to the client and, where appropriate, to individuals such as parents, partners, or other key supports.
+These tools gather valuable insights into areas like attention, impulsivity, executive functioning, and social–emotional functioning.
+This helps identify specific areas of concern and patterns across contexts.

 The WAIS-IV (for adults) or WISC-V (for adolescents) is administered to assess intellectual functioning, including areas such as verbal comprehension, working memory, and processing speed.
 These results provide context for understanding cognitive strengths and differences.